ZKocjan/cotzyan.github.io/cv.md

 ## Selected Honors and Awards

+* <a href="https://www.simonsfoundation.org/flatiron-institute-center-for-computational-astrophysics-pre-doctoral-program/"> CCA Pre-Doctoral Program Fellow</a>, Flatiron Institute Center for Computational Astrophysics (2022)

-* Fulbright Poland Scholarship: Graduate Student Award - $47,000 for the 2023/24 academic year (received renewal for 2024/2025).
+* <a href="https://fulbright.edu.pl"> Fulbright Poland Scholarship</a>: Graduate Student Award - $47,000 for the 2023/24 academic year (received renewal for 2024/2025).

 * Graduate School Dean's Fellowship 2026 - equivalent to $2,500.